OpenBCI/OpenBCI_Experiment/README.md

 ## Step 6: Process Data

-In [this file], you'll find sample code to read, plot, and analyze the recorded data.
+In [this Python notebook](OpenBCI_Experiment_Toolkits.ipynb), you'll find sample code to read, plot, and analyze the recorded data.

 ## Step 7: Create your Own Experiment